Skip to main content

 What runs on a timer

 The worker is the only thing in the system that acts without a caller.
-Four repeatable scanners, each a cross-tenant sweep that enqueues per-item jobs: Each scanner runs across both test and live schemas — a background process has no “current mode,” so it must process everyone.
+Seven repeatable scanners, each a cross-tenant sweep that enqueues per-item jobs: Each scanner runs across both test and live schemas — a background process has no “current mode,” so it must process everyone.
 Request-scoped code never does this; only the worker.
 See queues & workers →

 Conventions, enforced